BluJean-K/blockylicious/readme.txt

 = Can I use Blockylicious custom blocks with WooCommerce?  =

 Yes, Blockylicious can be installed on the same site where you have WooCommerce installed.
-Blockylicious won't change the appearance of your store until you manually add the custom blocks and styles provided wherever you would like it to appear.
+It can be used to add blocks and styles to your pages and blog posts.
+To add Blockylicious to your product pages, edit the template that controls the layout.

 == Changelog ==